ojjja/easy-tennis/README.md

   - From GitHub Pages bellow Build and deployment the source section drop-down menu, select deploy from a branch and branch main
   - The link will be found at "Your site is live at" the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The site is live at https://ojjja.github.io/easy-tennis/
+You will find the easy tennis project here: https://github.com/ojjja/easy-tennis The site is live at https://ojjja.github.io/easy-tennis/

 ## Credits